OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 #### 1. Create a Losant Dashboard

+// TODO: hanging sentence

 Now that we've successfully sent data to Losant, we

 Click the `Dashboards` menu and then `Create Dashboard`, give your dashboard a name and description.
 Hit `Create Dashboard`: